DrKraig/Planning-Algorithms/Project1/README.md

 ## A few instresting things about this prorgam.
   1. No List has been created to store parent child information.
 Instead a completely seperate data structure is built to store this.
   2. For each state a parent node has been created so that once the final state is found, a solution could be backtracked.
+  3. Because there is no list, solution for each test case is generated within milliseconds! - Optimal Time is obtained & is discussed in detail in the code itself.

 Note: Outputs of all test cases are located below.</br>

 <h2> Test Case 5 </h2>